-And 43 days isn’t a lot when we consider everything that happens as we rush towards that long-awaited summer break.
+Whether 23 days or 43 days, it isn’t a lot when we consider everything that happens as we rush toward that long-awaited summer break.

 How can an educator find precious balance at the end of a school year?

 As it’s nearing the end of the school year the truth of the matter is that in all the chaos and excitement, there is pressure to get everything done.
 Complete our end-of-year checklist.
 Plan for field day.
 Prepare our students for final assessments.
 Oh, and don’t forget to prepare for that fabulous end-of-year party.